 Wrap it up

-Ductile iron, alloy cast iron, alloy steel, heat-resistant steel, stainless steel, nickel alloy, titanium alloy and cemented carbide have been developed and applied to practical production.
+After World War II, the advancement of science and technology led to the development of new metal materials, such as ductile iron, alloy cast iron, alloy steel, heat-resistant steel, stainless steel, nickel alloy, titanium alloy, and cemented carbide, which have since been applied in practical production.

-These include high-temperature structural materials such as nano metals, high/medium entropy alloys, directionally solidified columnar crystals and single crystal alloys, metal matrix composites and shape memory alloys.
+In modern times, the research and development of metal materials has expanded beyond the traditional realm of pure metal and pure alloys.
+With the advancement of basic theory and technology, new metal materials have emerged, including high-temperature structural materials such as nano metals, high/medium entropy alloys, directionally solidified columnar crystals, single crystal alloys, metal matrix composites, and shape memory alloys.

-At present, many countries in the world, especially those with developed industries, are competing to develop metal and nonferrous metal industries and increase their strategic reserves of metals.
+Currently, many countries around the world, especially those with developed industries, are competing to develop their metal and non-ferrous metal industries and increase their strategic reserves of metals.

-It can be said that metal materials are essential basic materials and important strategic materials for national economy, people’s daily life, national defense industry, science and technology development.
+In conclusion, metal materials are crucial basic materials and important strategic resources for the national economy, daily life, defense industry, and scientific and technological progress.